MingyuYang-Yale/BENG469/Assignment1/README.md

 <p><img width="400" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/Assignment1/clusters.png" alt="foo bar" title="train &amp; tracks" /></p>

+### Why Use a HPC?
+Don’t want to tie up your own machine

+Have many long running jobs to run

+Want to run in parallel to get results quicker

+Need more disk space

+Need more memory

+Want to use software installed on the cluster

+Want to access data stored on the cluster

+Want to use GPUs

 ## Log on to the Clusters

 Yale's clusters can only be accessed on the Yale network.
 Therefore, in order to access a cluster from off campus, you will need to first connect to Yale's VPN (https://software.yale.edu/software/cisco-vpn-anyconnect).